fluent/fluent-bit-docs/pipeline/outputs/forward.md

 # Forward

 _Forward_ is the protocol used by [Fluentd](http://www.fluentd.org) to route messages between peers.
-The **forward** output plugin allows to provide interoperability between [Fluent Bit](http://fluentbit.io) and [Fluentd](http://fluentd.org).
-There are not configuration steps required besides to specify where [Fluentd](http://fluentd.org) is located, it can be in the local host or a in a remote machine.
+The **forward** output plugin provides interoperability between [Fluent Bit](http://fluentbit.io) and [Fluentd](http://fluentd.org).
+There are no configuration steps required besides specifying where [Fluentd](http://fluentd.org) is located, which can be a local or a remote destination.

 This plugin offers two different transports and modes: